hechoendrupal/drupal-console-book/pt_br/commands/generate-command.md

 ## Opções disponíveis
 Opção | Detalhes
 -------|-------------
---module | O nome do módulo.
+--module | The Module name.
---class | Nome da classe do comando
+--class | The Class that describes the command.
+(Must end with the word 'Command').
---name | Nome do comando.
+--name | The Command name.
---container-aware | Conhece o comando ciente da instalação do site Drupal quando executado
+--container-aware | Is the command aware of the drupal site installation when executed